 Hi there!
 I’m José Ignacio Orlando, but everyone call me Nacho :)

-I’m an Assistant Researcher at CONICET, working as part of Yatiris lab at Pladema Institute in Tandil, Argentina.
-I’m also Director of the AI Lab at Arionkoder, as part of a CONICET STAN.
-Furthermore, I’m actively collaborating with the Vienna Reading Center from the Medical University of Vienna, Austria.
+I’m an Associate Researcher at CONICET, working as part of Yatiris lab at Pladema Institute in Tandil, Argentina.
+Furthermore, I’m Director of AI Labs at Arionkoder, as part of a CONICET STAN.
+You can learn more about what we do in Arionkoder in this link.
+Last but not least, I’m a part-time professor at Facultad de Ciencias Exactas in UNICEN, Tandil, Argentina, where I teach Fundamentals of Data Science and a Workshop of Applied Mathematics.

 Apart from PLADEMA (where I did my PhD from 2013 to 2017), my previous affiliations include the Center for Learning and Visual Computing in Paris, France (2013, 6 months working as an intern funded by INRIA), ESAT-PSI in KU Leuven, Belgium (2016, 1 month working as a visiting scholar) and the Christian Doppler Laboratory for Ophthalmic Image Analysis (OPTIMA) from the Medical University of Vienna, Austria (2018-2019, almost 2 years working as a postdoctoral researcher).